Commentary on the Convention on Certain Conventional Weapons

 • relationship to other provisions and treaties (where applicable);

-• interpretation and application (broken down by paragraph, if required).
+• interpretation and application (by paragraph, if required).

 Contributors

-The authors are invited to contribute in their individual capacities.
-They are asked to apply their best professional judgment in providing a mainstream, good faith interpretation of the articles.
-The contributions should reflect competing understandings of the text of the conventions and protocols insofar as such understandings are known and reasonable.
-In other words, the commentaries are not expected to conform to the institutional viewpoint of any government or organisation.
+All contributors are invited to participate in their individual expert capacities.
+They are requested to apply their best professional judgment in outlining a mainstream, good faith interpretation of the provisions of the convention and the protocols.
+The contributions are also asked to reflect any competing interpretations and controversies insofar as they are known and plausible.
+Accordingly, the commentaries are not expected to conform to the institutional viewpoint of any government or organisation.

-A small Editorial Advisory Board with legal, technical, operational and humanitarian expertise provides guidance and advice to the editors and contributors.
+The Editorial Advisory Board provides legal, technical, operational and humanitarian advice to the editors and contributors.